 After calcium, phosphorus is the second most abundant mineral in the bone and also is deposited in fairly large amounts during childhood and adolescence.
 This makes phosphorus from food essential for strong bones, and dairy can also be a great source of phosphorus.

 Vitamin D is particularly important for healthy bones as it is needed to help absorb calcium from food and build it into bones.
 A lack of vitamin D can lead to rickets (soft bones).
-Our bodies can produce vitamin D in the skin when exposed to sunlight, but because of risks of sunburn and skin cancer in NZ we may also need to rely on vitamin D from the diet.
+Our bodies can produce vitamin D in the skin when exposed to sunlight, we may also need to rely on vitamin D from the diet.
 Milk is not naturally a rich source of vitamin D, but choosing dairy products fortified with vitamin D can help improve this.
-So remember to check the label to see if a milk is fortified with vitamin D.
+Anchor milk powder is fortified with Vitamin D.

-Other nutrients provided by milk in smaller amounts that also support bone health include zinc, magnesium and potassium.
+Other nutrients provided by milk power that also support bone health include zinc, magnesium and potassium.

 Can milk make your child grow taller?